jaxoezy/wordclock/README.md

 - LEDs
   - Control of WS2812B LED strip
-  - Ambilight
   - Color in HSV
-  - Brightness adjusted by LDR
+  - Brightness adjusted in settings

 - Time
   - Obtained by NTP
   - Wifimanager used to connect to Wifi
+  - Once it has the time, it will continue to work offline

 - Webserver:
   - All parameters can be set with simple web server
-  - Access to web server: Type wordclock.local in your browser
+  - Access to web server: Type wordclock.local in your browser or use the Ip adres

 - Night-time:
-  - Word clock LEDs can be switched off at night
+  - Word clock LEDs can be switched off at night.
+Settings for every day of the week
   - Start and end time can be set manually

 - Others
-  - Language: German/English
+  - Language: dutch
   - Display of current date

 Wiring